-TTU's transition from the Writing Intensive (WI) requirement to the Communication Literacy (CL) requirement signals the university's awareness that in addition to the fundamental role that writing plays in enabling students to explore, develop, focus, and organize a message, other types of communication must also be taught as appropriate for a student's discipline.
+TTU's Communication Literacy (CL) requirement signals the university's awareness that in addition to the fundamental role that writing plays in enabling students to explore, develop, focus, and organize a message, other types of communication must also be taught as appropriate for a student's discipline.
 Throughout each program of study, then, students must be given ample opportunity to develop their skills in forms of communication central to that program.